rkam/shairport-sync/BUILD.md

     ffmpeg ffmpeg-devel libplist-devel libsodium-devel libgcrypt-devel libuuid-devel vim-common \
     alsa-lib-devel
 ```
+Note: on Fedora 40, you may have to include the `--allowerasing` option in `yum install...` to permit erasing of superceded packages.

 If you are building classic Shairport Sync, the list of packages is shorter:
 ```
 # yum update